Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 10/22/2021 Release

+#### Notes

+***This release is mainly back-end changes that will allow for more rapid development and deployment in the future.***

+#### Features
+**Take Another Photo (Mobile)**: The camera module has been changed to allow for multiple photo capture from within CRISP.
+This breaks the undocumented feature of using the volume buttons to activate the shutter, but we have a solution for that in the backlog.

+**Extra Locations (Web/Report)**: At some point there was a regression and "extra" locations stopped printing out on the Standard Report Output.
+This has been resolved.

 ## 10/8/2021 Release

 #### Notes